steingartlab/singular/README.md

 ### Overture

 At Club Steingart and CEEC we are so fortunate to have access to pretty much every piece of battery testing instrument there is, including at least five types of battery cyclers.
-As we'd say in the northern Atlantic ocean would say: _Sá galli er á gjöf Njarðar_, namely that loading, parsing, and analyzing data from such a variety of sources—each OEM seems to revel in creating a proprietary format—can be verbose.
+However, loading, parsing, and analyzing data from such a variety of sources—each OEM seems to revel in creating their own proprietary format—can be a suboptimal experience.

 To ameliorate this, we have this abstraction called `singular`.
 It achieves two things: